Audio Design

 Mobile navi goes here!

-Our program offers comprehensive guidance, supporting students from idea to completion with excellent production opportunities at the Electronic Studio.
-Through a variety of tailor-made classes, we foster an environment that encourages individual expression and actively promotes innovation and authenticity in every project.
+Our program offers comprehensive guidance with electronic music projects, supporting students from idea to completion with excellent production opportunities at the Electronic Studio Basel.
+Through a variety of tailor-made modules, we foster an environment that encourages individual expression and actively promotes innovation and authenticity in every project.

-We further advance students’ development by preparing them for real-world experiences in the arts or music industry, through direct interactions with field experts and possibilities of showing their work on and off the campus.
+We further advance students’ development by preparing them for real-world scenarios in the arts and music industry, through direct interactions with field experts and possibilities of showing their work on and off the campus.

-By enabling collaboration within the sonic space surrounding - Performance, Composition, Open Creation, we aim to inspire interdisciplinary creation and provide students with a possibility to broaden their perspective.
+By enabling collaboration within the sonic space surrounding (Performance, Composition, Open Creation, Research), we aim to inspire collaborative and interdisciplinary creation and provide students with a possibility to broaden their perspective.

 Holders of a FHNW Master of Arts in Composition/Music Theory with an Audio Design Major should be able to carry out the following activities to the highest professional standard: